-We have allocated \$417 million towards air and river transport so as to better link our hinterland regions with urban and rural centres.
-This will create both direct and indirect jobs for our people while helping to promote eco-tourism within these regions and empowering our indigenous peoples so that they too can enjoy the good life that we all deserve.
-In this regard, the Government will improve air service delivery through the rehabilitation of hinterland airstrips and aerodromes and the Cheddi Jagan International Airport.
-A sum of \$644 million has been allocated for dredging the Demerara and Essequibo Rivers, docking of MV Sandaka, MV Barima and MV Kimbia acquiring spares and rehabilitating stellings at Georgetown, Parika, Leguan and Bartica.
+- 4.43 We have allocated \$417 million towards air and river transport, so as to better link our hinterland regions with urban and rural centres.
+This will create both direct and indirect jobs for our people, while helping to promote eco-tourism within these regions and empowering our Indigenous people so that they too can enjoy the good life that we all deserve.
+In this regard, the Government will improve air service delivery through the rehabilitation of hinterland airstrips and aerodromes; and the Cheddi Jagan International Airport.
+A sum of \$644 million has been allocated for dredging the Demerara and Essequibo Rivers; docking of MB Sandaka, MV Barima, and MV Kimbia; acquiring spares; and rehabilitating stellings at Georgetown, Parika, Leguan and Bartica. - 4.44 Mr. Speaker, this Government has recognised the importance of the medium and long-term needs for adequate investment in our coastal zone protection infrastructure and systems.
+To this end, the sum of \$1.4 billion is budgeted for the strengthening of our sea and river defence infrastructure, with critical works taking place in Regions 2 to 7.
+Over the next five years, the Government will continue to invest heavily in the construction, maintenance and rehabilitation of critical sections of our sea and river defence infrastructure, utilising sustainable and cost-effective designs and solutions.
+Notwithstanding capital investment, the

-This Government has recognised the importance of the medium and long-term needs for adequate investment in our coastal zone protection infrastructure and systems.
-To this end, the sum of \$1.4 billion is budgeted for the strengthening of our sea and river defence infrastructure with critical works taking place in Regions 2 to 7.
-Over the next five years the Government will continue to invest heavily in the construction, maintenance and rehabilitation of critical sections of our sea and river defence infrastructure, utilising sustainable and cost-effective designs and solutions.
-Notwithstanding capital investment, the Government will develop new and integrated coastal zone policies and strategies in ensuring an integrated approach to delivering sustainable sea and river defence management.
-We will update and implement the National Mangrove Management Action Plan so as to strengthen the coastal zone management system.
+Government will develop new and integrated coastal zone policies and strategies in ensuring an integrated approach to delivering sustainable sea and river defence management.
+We will update and implement the National Mangrove Management Action Plan, so as to strengthen the coastal zone management system.